 Just take a wander in the local markets and see what they have, and you can normally try small samples for free.

 So I hope that you enjoyed getting a glimpse into the world of Japanese food.
-Maybe you knew all this already, or are now keen to try for the first time some of the dishes I recommended.
+Maybe you knew all this already, or are now keen to try for the first time.

 Either way, happy eating!